-Putting the ball in the hole on a regular basis is an issue for the Miami Heat and it is why they are hovering around the 8th seed.
-They don’t have an elite shotmaker, someone you can give the ball to and say, here go at it, get us some buckets.
+The Miami Heat without an elite scorer have a problem.
+It is a putting the ball in the hole problem.
+They don’t have a special talent, someone you can give the ball to and say, here go at it, get us some buckets.
 They don’t have a top-10 offensive player.
 The Heat are like a college team.
 The star of the whole damned thing is Erik Spoelstra who, year after year, weaves his magic around a group of players that give Herculean effort and does it the team way, but can’t iso anyone.
 The Heat don’t have the game for that, nor do they have the personnel.

-The Heat are one of the slowest paced teams in the league and they don’t score a lot of points.
-One of their best 2017-18 offensive lineups has been Goran Dragic, Wayne Ellington, Kelly Olynyk, Josh Richardson and James Johnson.
-They have a +23 advantage over their opponents.
-Notice who is missing though: Hassan Whiteside.
+The Heat were one of the slowest paced teams in the league and they didn’t score a lot of points.
+One of their best 2017-18 offensive lineups was Goran Dragic, Wayne Ellington, Kelly Olynyk, Josh Richardson and James Johnson.
+They had a +23 advantage over their opponents.
+Notice who was missing though: Hassan Whiteside.
 And that is where the first amendement drama starts.

-Whiteside has been on the bench in situations he thought he should be getting minutes; he is their max player afterall.
+In 2017-18 Whiteside was on the bench in situations he thought he should be getting minutes; he is their max player afterall.
 Frustrated by his 4th quarter less is more punishment, Whiteside went rogue on the organization as if Pat Riley was not watching all things Miami Heat.
 It didn’t go well for Whiteside.
 He was fined for first amendment activities and his very free freedom of speech that was anti-team and anti-Heat culture.

 This is how Whiteside got into his feelings a little bit too much.
 He didn’t get the playing time against a bad Brooklyn Nets team and was on the bench for much of the 4th quarter and afterwards he was feeling very Dwight Howard-esque bitter.
 He said: